Turbulent dynamo in the two-phase interstellar medium: Results: Two-phase medium

 \subsection{Phase-wise properties of the turbulent medium}

-In \Fig{fig:turb}, for both $\Sol$ and $\Comp$ runs, we describe the turbulence in the different phases of the medium via the following three important properties: the volume filling fraction, $\ff$, rms velocity, $\urms$, and Mach number, $\Mach = \urms/c_{\rm s}$ ($c_{\rm s}$ being the sound speed).
+In \Fig{fig:turb}, for both $\Sol$ and $\Comp$ runs, we describe the turbulence in the different phases of the medium via the following three important properties: the volume filling fraction, $\ff$, rms velocity, $\urms$, and rms Mach number, $\Mach = \urms/c_{\rm s}$ ($c_{\rm s}$ being the sound speed).
 We show their time evolution over the entire run time.

 For the $\cold$ phase, $\ff$ is significantly smaller than the $\warm$ phase (\Fig{fig:turb}~(a, b)).
-The colder gas occupies only a very small fraction of the volume (around $3$ -- $4$\%) and warmer gas is the primarily volume filling gas (around $97$ -- $96$\%).
+The colder gas occupies only a very small fraction of the volume (around $3$ -- $4$\%) and warmer gas is the primary volume filling gas (around $97$ -- $96$\%).
 The rms velocity, shown in \Fig{fig:turb}~(c, d), for both the $\Sol$ and $\Comp$ cases is very similar for both the phases (it varies significantly over the domain, see \Fig{fig:velmag}~(a, b)) and is approximately equal to $\urms \approx 10~\km~\s^{-1}$.
 This is primarily decided by the turbulent driving (see \Sec{sec:dri}).
 Finally, $\Mach$ is higher in the $\cold$ phase ($\Mach \approx 5$) in comparison to the $\warm$ phase ($\Mach \approx 1$) for both the runs ($\Mach$ for the $\cold$ phase is slightly higher for the $\Comp$ run compared to the $\Sol$ run).
-This shows that the $\cold$ phase is supersonic and the $\warm$ phase is transsonic.
+This shows that the $\cold$ phase is largely supersonic and the $\warm$ phase is largely transsonic (locally, the Mach number can vary over a huge range in each phase, see \Fig{fig:Machpdf}~(c, d) in \App{sec:uxMachpdfs}).
 This is also expected from the observations of the ISM \citep{GaenslarEA2011, SchneiderEA2013, MarchalM2021}.
 From numerical simulations of the turbulent dynamo in an isothermal gas, the properties of the turbulent dynamo depend on the Mach number of the turbulent flow \citep{FederrathEA2011, SetaF2021b, AchikanathChirakkaraEA2021}.
 In the next section, we explore the properties of the turbulent dynamo in the two-phase medium.